peter88213/novelyst/docs/help/file_menu.md

 **Update the project structure after making changes**

-Hit the **F5** key to synchronize the tree with the project structure.
-This ensures for instance, that scenes within a "Notes", "Unused", or "To do" chapter are of the same type after moving them there.
+You can synchronize the tree with the project structure with **File > Refresh tree** or **F5**.
+This ensures for instance,
+that scenes within a "Notes", "Unused", or "To do" chapter are of the same type after moving them there.
 - Refreshing the tree may trigger the "Modified" flag.
 - When refreshing the tree, "Normal type" chapters in the *Research* tree are moved to the *Book* tree.
 - When refreshing the tree, parts and chapters are renumbered according to the settings.
+- When refreshing the tree, the tree view is reset and the browsing history is cleared.

 ---